Forget traditional graham crackers. We found some great substitutes that are sure to spice up your snacking game.

 5 - Oatmeal Cookies

-For those oatmeal cookie fans, let’s swap them in for graham crackers.
-They’re soft, chewy, and packed with oats.
+For those oatmeal cookie fans, let's swap them in for graham crackers.
+They're soft, chewy, and packed with oats (made from rolled oats).

 These cookies add a rustic, homey touch to your s'mores.
 The sweet and slightly nutty flavor blends perfectly with chocolate and marshmallow.

-Use one oatmeal cookie to replace half a graham cracker.
-They’re also super handy for cheesecake crusts.
+Use one oatmeal cookie to replace half a graham cracker - and explore oatmeal swaps for breakfast.

 6 - Pretzels